pudge330/AppStorageJS/README.md

 Standard browser Session and Local storage plus live document storage all rolled into one.
 With added cache support.

 * Under 3kb minified
-* Just over 4kb with TagLoader loaded
+* Only 4.2kb with TagLoader loaded
 * Added cache support
 * No Dependencies
 * Works with or without jQuery